 When you complete the Bachelor of Applied Arts and Sciences (BAAS) degree with an emphasis in electronics engineering technology (analog), you gain advanced knowledge in one or more of the following areas: electronics, communications, control, renewable energy and circuits.
 The knowledge and hands-on experience you’ll gain in this degree program, will equip you for a job with companies like Lockheed Martin, Raytheon and ONCOR.
 Lockheed Martin, Raytheon and ONCOR.
-If you have an Associate of Applied Arts and Sciences (AAS) with a technical or vocational major from a Council for Higher Education-recognized organization, we offer two concentration areas in electronics engineering technology (analog and digital) as part of our BAAS program.
+If you have an Associate of Applied Arts and Sciences (AAS) with a technical or vocational major from a Council for Higher Education-recognized organization, we offer two concentration areas in electronics engineering technology as part of our BAAS program.
 The average time frame for completing a BAAS degree is two years.

 Do I Qualify for This BAAS Program?